SupaxInc/data-structure-and-algorithms/README.md

     - Uses dynamic size window with auxiliary

+    The key insight is that maxFreq in this implementation **never decreases**, even when we remove characters from the window.
+This is actually a clever optimization because:

+    - If we find a longer valid window later, we'll need at least as many occurrences of some character as we found before
+    - Even if the actual maximum frequency in the current window becomes smaller, keeping the old maxFreq doesn't affect the correctness because:
+    - If the window is valid with a smaller actual frequency, it would also be valid with our stored larger maxFreq
+    - If the window is invalid, we'll shrink it anyway due to the while condition

     ### Explaining 424 to interviewers to reach most optimal solution

     ### **Initial Approach Explanation**